HSA Frequently Asked Questions (FAQ)

 Remember, if you term your HDHP coverage in the middle of a calendar year, your maximum contribution for that year is prorated based on the number of months that you were enrolled in an HDHP plan.
 Learn more about prorated maximums.

 You can return the money to your account if there is clear and convincing evidence that the withdrawal was a mistake.
-To do this you must contact WEX and request a Return of Mistaken Distribution form.
-The funds must be repaid by April 15th of the year following the error.
+There are two options for repaying the funds:

 16. Can I continue to use my HSA funds for eligible health expenses if I am no longer enrolled in an HDHP?